TracyMichael/Crypto-Arbitrage-Application/README.md

 1. The application intially imports different modules that will be useful.

-    -There are various files that used to filter the main loan list.

 2. Functions are defined to filter the list based on the user information.
 Explanations of each Library and/or Import is available in the comment section of the application.
 Some functions are directly connected to user input through the Command Line Interface (Questionary & Fire), while others have purposes that build the application from a different persepctive.